Integrations

 Task-Adaptive Injection

 Different steps in a multi-step agent need different reasoning.
-Don't use one scaffold for the whole pipeline.
+Don't use one injection for the whole pipeline.

 The first task activates Causal reasoning.
 The second activates Temporal.
 The third activates Abstraction.
-One static scaffold would have forced all three agents into the same reasoning mode.
+One static injection would have forced all three agents into the same reasoning mode.

 Feedback Loop: Re-inject on Failure